mavjz/orange-recruitment-project/README.md

 -   **Customization Options**:

     -   **Request Iterations**: Users can specify how many times the GET request should be executed.
+(Default 10)
     -   **Request Interval**: Users can set the time gap between consecutive requests.
+(Default 5)

 -   **Additional Analytics**:
     -   **Minimum Response Time**: The shortest duration observed among the request responses.